Higher education in India: Universities

 The National Law School of India University is highly regarded, with some of its students being awarded Rhodes Scholarships to Oxford University, and the All India Institute of Medical Sciences, New Delhi is consistently rated the top medical school in the country.
 Indian Institutes of Management (IIMs) are the top management institutes in India.

 The private sector is strong in Indian higher education.
 This has been partly as a result of the decision by the Government to divert spending to the goal of universalisation of elementary education.
-Within a decade different state assemblies have passed bills for private universities, including Birla Institute of Technology and Science, Institute of Finance and International Management, Xavier Labour Relations Institute, ICFAI University, Dehradun, O. P. Jindal Global University and many more.
+Within a decade different state assemblies have passed bills for privately funded institutions, including Birla Institute of Technology and Science, Manipal Academy of Higher Education, Shiv Nadar University, Xavier Labour Relations Institute, O. P. Jindal Global University, Ashoka University and many more.

 India is a leading source of international students around the world.
 More than 200,000 Indian students are studying abroad.
 They are likely to be enrolled in master's programs that provide them opportunities to enhance their career potential.